nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 =======================

 The nRF Cloud library offers two ways to handle backend connections when the :c:func:`cloud_connect` function is called.
-If you enable the :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` Kconfig option, a cloud backend thread monitors the connection socket.
+If you enable the :kconfig:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` Kconfig option, a cloud backend thread monitors the connection socket.
 If you disable the option, the user application must monitor the socket.

 The dual functionalities of the :c:func:`cloud_connect` function in the two scenarios are described below:

-* :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` - If you enable this option, the function does not block and returns success if the connection monitoring thread has started.
+* :kconfig:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` - If you enable this option, the function does not block and returns success if the connection monitoring thread has started.
 Below are some of the error codes that can be returned:

    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NOT_INITD` - Cloud backend is not initialized
    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_ALREADY_CONNECTED` - Connection process has already been started

   Upon success, the monitoring thread sends an event of type :c:enumerator:`CLOUD_EVT_CONNECTING` to the user’s cloud event handler, with the ``err`` field set to success.
 If an error occurs, another event of the same type is sent, with the ``err`` field set to indicate the cause.
 These additional errors are described in the following section.

-* :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` - If you disable this option, the function blocks and returns success when the MQTT connection to the cloud completes.
+* :kconfig:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` - If you disable this option, the function blocks and returns success when the MQTT connection to the cloud completes.
 The connection socket is set in the backend binding and it becomes available for the application to use.
 Below are some of the error codes that can be returned:

    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NOT_INITD`.
    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NETWORK` - Host cannot be found with the available network interfaces.